-With its blend of chic shops, cafes and bars, set amongst handsome period buildings and open spaces Wimbledon Village is appealing to tenants and remains an area where landlords generate healthy returns.
+With its blend of chic shops, cafes and bars, set amongst handsome period buildings and open spaces, Wimbledon Village appeals to tenants and remains an area where landlords generate healthy returns.

-When contemplating a property investment, or considering whether your existing investment is a good, one you need to calculate rental yields – the rental return as a percentage figure of the property purchase price.
+When contemplating a property investment, or considering whether your existing investment is a good one, you need to calculate rental yield.

 What is rental yield?

 Rental yield is the annual rental income as a percentage of the property purchase price.
-BTL investors use it to work out the level of return an investment property can be expected to deliver.
+BTL investors use it to determine the level of return an investment property can be expected to deliver.

 Rental yield v capital appreciation

 Rental yield is not the only factor that determines whether a property is a good investment.
-Property investors also consider capital appreciation, that is the potential increase in the properties value.
-However, with increased uncertainty in the housing market many landlords and investors are looking for steady rental yields rather than significant capital appreciation.
+Property investors also consider capital appreciation, which is the potential increase in the properties value.
+However, with increased uncertainty in the housing market, many landlords and investors are looking for steady rental yields rather than significant capital appreciation.

 How to calculate rental yields for UK properties

 Rental yield = (Monthly rental income x 12) ÷ Property value

 - First, take the total rent received over a year.
 Assuming a two-bed property in Burghley Road has a rental value of £3000 per calendar month, that would work out to be £36,000.